The FBI boss was fired on Tuesday by President Trump

-Here are seven things to know about Comey:
+Here are seven things to know about James Comey:

 He opposed Bush White House officials in a dramatic standoff

-Comey, who was appointed to a 10-year term that will carry into the next administration, came into national prominence in 2007 when, during testimony to the Senate Judiciary Committee, he told the story of a tense standoff over a federal domestic surveillance program with top officials from the administration of President George W. Bush.
+Comey, who was appointed to a 10-year term that would have carried into the next administration, came into national prominence in 2007 when, during testimony to the Senate Judiciary Committee, he told the story of a tense standoff over a federal domestic surveillance program with top officials from the administration of President George W. Bush.
 (Comey had been tapped as a deputy US attorney general under Bush in 2003.)